-- 1 Under Alternative 1, individual direct overflights would generate Lmax values equivalent to those - described for the Proposed Action (see Table 3-8).
-Because the majority of overflights would be - 3 at altitudes higher than the MTR floor altitude and/or at some lateral distance from the listener, - 4 Lmax would typically be lower than the values listed in Table 3-8.
-As shown in Figure 3-5, the - 5 Alternative 1 (disestablished IR-015) corridor is overlain by existing SUAs and other MTR - 6 corridors, and people in these areas experience military aircraft overflights under baseline - 7 conditions.
-Avoidance areas under Alternative 1 would exist in the same areas as described for - 8 the Proposed Action (see Figure 3-5) and would require the same minimum altitudes.
-As is the - 9 case under the Proposed Action, minimum overflight altitudes established would result in lower - single-event Lmax and time-averaged noise levels in the avoidance areas. - 11 Noise impacts under Alternative 1 would be expected to consist of annoyance and activity - interference.
+Under Alternative 1, individual direct overflights would generate L{max} values equivalent to those described for the Proposed Action (see Table 3-7).
+Because the majority of overflights would be at altitudes higher than the MTR floor altitude and/or at some lateral distance from the listener, L{max} would typically be lower than the values listed in Table 3-7.
+As shown in Figure 3-5, the Alternative 1 (disestablished IR-015) corridor is overlain by existing SUAs and other MTR corridors, and people in these areas experience military aircraft overflights under baseline conditions.
+Avoidance areas under Alternative 1 would exist in the same areas as described for the Proposed Action (see Figure 3-5) and would require the same minimum altitudes.
+As is the case under the Proposed Action, minimum overflight altitudes established would result in lower single-event L{max} and time-averaged noise levels in the avoidance areas.

+Noise impacts under Alternative 1 would be expected to consist of annoyance and activity interference.
 Levels would remain below FAA and USEPA thresholds.
-Individual overflights, which - could be as loud as 116 dBA L{max}, could be startling and/or disruptive, but would be relatively - infrequent (fewer than two per average week) and would be limited to daytime hours during - 15 weekdays.
-In this potentially affected environment, the degree of effects of Alternative 1 would - not be expected to be considered significant.
+Individual overflights, which could be as loud as 116 dBA L{max} , could be startling and/or disruptive, but would be relatively infrequent (48 aircraft operations annually) and would be limited to daytime hours during weekdays.
+In this potentially affected environment, the degree of effects of Alternative 1 would not be expected to be considered significant.

-- 18 Under the No Action Alternative, no MTR would be established, and ongoing military training - activity would not change.
+Under the No Action Alternative, no MTR would be established, and ongoing military testing activity would not change.
 Noise levels would not change relative to baseline conditions.
-There - would be no additional noise impacts under the No Action Alternative.
+There would be no additional noise impacts under the No Action Alternative.

-- 22 Although no specific development projects with associated cumulative effects are known at this - time, it is foreseeable some additional development will likely occur within the Proposed Action - 24 IR-096 or Alternative 1 corridors during next few years, and that development could include one - or more noise-sensitive facilities (e.g., hospitals, daycares, nursing homes, or schools).
-If one or - more new noise-sensitive facilities were to be constructed, those facilities would experience - overflight noise levels similar to those described for existing sensitive facility(s), which could - result in additional (cumulative) noise impacts.
-Noise levels beneath the proposed MTR are below - 29 65 dB L{dnmr}/DNL, and all land uses are considered compatible in such areas.
-Although noise - generated on the proposed MTR could result in occasional temporary negative effects (e.g., - activity interference), cumulative noise impacts at any hypothetical new facility(s) would not be - 32 expected to be considered significant. - 33 There are no foreseeable substantive changes to military training options in airspace units that - 34 overlap the proposed MTR.
-The Formal Training Unit Optimization EIS considered the effects of - 35 changes in operational tempo in Eglin E MOA, Rose Hill MOA, and Warning Area 151, which do - 36 not overlap the Proposed Action or Alternative 1 MTR corridor.
-Because flying operations in - affected area are not expected to change, there would be no cumulative noise impacts of this - action in combination with the Proposed Action or alternatives.
+Although no specific development projects with associated cumulative effects are known at this time, it is foreseeable some additional development will likely occur within the Proposed Action IR-090 or Alternative 1 corridors during next few years, and that development could include one or more noise-sensitive facilities (e.g., hospitals, daycares, nursing homes, or schools).
+If one or more new noise-sensitive facilities were to be constructed, those facilities would experience overflight noise levels similar to those described for existing sensitive facility(s), which could result in additional (cumulative) noise impacts.
+Noise levels beneath the proposed MTR would be below 65 dB L{dnmr}/DNL, and all land uses would be considered compatible in such areas.
+Although noise generated on the proposed MTR could result in occasional temporary negative effects (e.g., activity interference), cumulative noise impacts at any hypothetical new facility(s) would not be expected to be considered significant.

+There would be no foreseeable substantive changes to military training options in airspace units that overlap the proposed MTR.
+The Formal Training Unit Optimization EIS considered the effects of changes in operational tempo in Eglin E MOA, Rose Hill MOA, and Warning Area 151, which do not overlap the Proposed Action or Alternative 1 MTR corridor.
+Because flying operations in the affected area would not be expected to change, there would be no cumulative noise impacts of this action in combination with the Proposed Action or alternatives.